harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 fourthExample = 9
 ```

 In the first line, we made a variable (denoted as 'var'), gave it the name 'firstExample', and stored the value 1 in it.
-Its type is declared as an Int, or integer, meaning that it can be any positive or negative whole number, as well as 0.
-So, variables have a type, a name, and (usually) a value.
+Its type is also declared as an Int, or integer, meaning that it can be any positive or negative whole number, as well as 0.
+So variables have a type, a name, and (usually) a value.

 In the second line, we initialized a variable 'secondExample' with value 6; even though the type wasn't explicitly declared, the Kotlin compiler implicitly identifies 'secondExample' as an Int.
 It isn't required to declare the type of a variable.

-'thirdExample' stores a double, a fractional number represented with decimal places.
-While 6 was an Int, 6.59 (and 6.00) is a double since it requires a decimal point.
+'thirdExample' stores a double, a fractional number represented by a decimal value.
+While 6 was an Int, 6.59 (and even 6.00) is a double since it has a decimal point.

-'fourthExample' needs an explicit type since we didn't set its value when declaring it; we initialize it in the next line by giving it a value of 9.
+When we declared 'fourthExample' we didn't provide a stored value for it, so we had to list an explicit type; we initialize its value in the next line by giving it a value of 9.

 # Values

 Values are immutable variables, or variables that can't be changed over time.
 While normal variables can be changed and reset, values can't be reassigned after initialization.

-A real-life example would be pi:  by definition pi is a constant, and we can use it for numerous calculations, such as the diameter of a circle.
+A real-life example would be pi:  by definition, pi is a constant, and we can use it for numerous calculations, such as the diameter of a circle.

 ```kotlin
 val PI = 3.14
 ```

 Using Kotlin vals is good coding practice and can lead to more readable code.
 We can use immutable variables for values that we know won't change throughout the lifetime of a program.
 As such, this optimizes the computer since it doesn't have to account for reassignments.

 We want our code to make sense to us, too; while declaring PI as a Kotlin variable is acceptable, it is more appropriate to store it in a val so that it functions solely as a constant.
 We can also test our own code with a lot more accuracy since Kotlin vals ensure less of a gray area with what happens in our own program.

 <!--- might add more later -->

 # Types of Variables and Values

-The official Kotlin site has a great [description](https://kotlinlang.org/docs/reference/basic-types.html) of the different primitive types used in Kotlin.
-The types most commonly used among coders are Ints, Doubles, and Booleans, and Strings.
+The official Kotlin site has a great [description](https://kotlinlang.org/docs/reference/basic-types.html) of all the primitive types used in Kotlin.
+The ones most commonly used among coders are Ints, Doubles, and Booleans, and Strings.

 ```kotlin
 val foo: Int = 100